while1malloc0/cat-picture-operator/README.md

 const catContainerImage = "fill-in-your-location"

-// newCatDeployment creates a new deployment of the cat picture service
 // newCatDeployment creates a new deployment of the cat picture service func newCatDeployment(cr *v1.CatPicture) *appsv1.Deployment {
 	return &appsv1.Deployment{
 		TypeMeta: metav1.TypeMeta{